 Shorter days shouldn't mean shorter workouts.
-Get creative tips to help you stay active and leap - or, heck, triple lutz - right over the winter workout rut.
+These creative tips will help you stay active and leap—or, heck, triple lutz—right through the winter workout rut.

 You’ve kept up a strong and steady fitness routine through the lovely spring and balmy summer.
 But now that the days are getting chillier and shorter, ’tis the season when people start skipping their morning workout.
 If you are reading this, we are pretty sure you aren’t an animal that needs to hibernate.
 Here’s six ways to throw back those cozy covers and get that heart rate up even though it’s cold outside.
 Come spring, you’ll be glad you did.

 Dr. Shawn Arent, associate professor of exercise science and sports studies at Rutgers University and director of the Center for Health and Human Performance at Rutgers, says people should prepare for the challenges of working out in winter before the first frost hits.
 Arent says, “When you start to make your adjustments as it gets colder it’s not as big of a transformation when the true cold hits.”

 Early morning runners should check the weather nightly and lay out their workout clothes before bed so they can head out in a snap, properly layered against low temps and bitter winds.
 People who know they won’t exercise outside if the temperature dips below 50 should consider a gym membership, home treadmill, or workout videos.
 Arent advises you create an environment in your home that’s conducive to exercising.
 In his words, “You want fewer excuses for why you’re not going to exercise.”